 - Celebration at the Station, the Kansas City Symphony’s 17th annual patriotic concert event is the largest, free Memorial Day weekend festival in the Midwest.
 The May 26 celebration will honor veterans from all generations and include Kansas City’s grandest fireworks display.
 The event will offer pre-concert musical acts, food trucks, a Family Zone, the Honeywell Veterans Place with services for veterans, plus activities inside Union Station and the National World War I Museum and Memorial.

-- Parkville will kick off the summer with live music, handcrafted ales and food at the Parkville Microbrew Fest April 27.
-In nearby St. Joseph, visitors will be able to tour Victorian-era homes in the Hall Street district while sampling beers, tasting foods from area eateries and listening to local musicians at the St. Joseph Beer Walk for the Arts, also on April 27.
+- Parkville will welcome spring with live music, handcrafted ales and food at the Parkville Microbrew Fest April 27.
+In nearby St. Joseph, visitors will be able to tour Victorian-era homes in the Hall Street district while sampling beer, tasting foods from area eateries and listening to local musicians at the St. Joseph Beer Walk for the Arts, also on April 27.